-Sometimes companies focus on their profitability and growth, without giving adequate consideration to their capital requirements.
+Sometimes companies focus on their profitability and growth without giving adequate consideration to their capital requirements.
 This is a big mistake-all the wealth creation drivers, not just growth, must be taken into account.
 Fortunately for Bell's investors, the revised plan was accepted.
 However, as this example illustrates, it is easy for a company to mistakenly focus only on profitability and growth.
-They are important, but so are the other value drivers-capital requirements and the weighted average cost of capital.
-Value-based management explicitly includes the effects of all the value drivers because it uses the corporate valuation model, and they are all embodied in the model.9
+They are important, but so are the other value drivers: capital requirements and the weighted average cost of capital.
+Valuebased management explicitly includes the effects of all the value drivers because it uses the corporate valuation model, and the drivers are all embodied in that model.9

-What are the four value drivers?
+What are the four drivers of value?

-How is it possible that sales growth would decrease the value of a profitable firm?

-You are given the following forecasted information for a constant growth company: Sales = \$10 million; Operating profitability (OP) = 5%; Capital requirements (CR) = 40%; Growth (g) = 6%; and the weighted average cost of capital (WACC) = 10%.
-What is the current level of capital?
-What is the current level of NOPAT?
-What is the EROIC?
-What is the value of operations? (\$4 million; \$0.5 million; 13.25%; \$7.25 million)
+How is it possible for sales growth to decrease the value of a profitable firm?
+You are given the following forecasted information for a constant growth company: sales = \$10 million, operating profitability (OP) = 5%, capital requirements (CR) = 40%, growth (g) = 6%, and the weighted average cost of capital (WACC) = 10%.
+What is the current level of capital? (\$4 million) What is the current level of NOPAT? (\$0.5 million) What is the EROIC?
+(13.25%) What is the value of operations? (\$7.25 million)